1fatmayz/capstone/README.md

 ## Private AI Attendance Management System

 PrivAIMin is an AI-powered attendance management system developed as a capstone project at the British University in Dubai (BUID).
-The system automates attendance tracking using facial recognition, vector similarity search, and a user-friendly web interface.
+The system automates attendance tracking using facial recognition, vector similarity search, and a user-friendly Streamlit web interface.

-The project combines MTCNN face detection, FaceNet deep facial embeddings, Qdrant vector database technology, and Streamlit to provide a complete attendance management solution capable of recognizing individuals from uploaded images, live camera captures, and group photographs.
+The project combines MTCNN face detection, FaceNet deep facial embeddings, Qdrant vector database technology, and Streamlit to recognize individuals from uploaded images, live camera captures, and group photographs.

-Unlike traditional attendance systems, PrivAIMin stores facial embeddings rather than relying on direct image comparison, improving scalability, efficiency, and privacy.
+Instead of comparing raw images directly, PrivAIMin converts faces into 512-dimensional embeddings and stores them in a vector database.
+This improves recognition speed, scalability, and privacy.

 ---

 # Authors

-Fatma Zainal,
+Fatma Zainal
-Rand Abubaker,
+Rand Abubaker
 Shaima Abuserdaneh

 British University in Dubai (BUID)